 21. Include kids in the travel planning process

 You know I think it’s important!
-Seek their input, get them to do some research on their own, and they’ll have greater buy in and be excited about what they want to see.
+Depending on the age, it’s a good idea to include kids in the travel planning process.
+Kids love to help, so seek their input, get them to do some research on their own, and they’ll have greater buy in and be excited about what they want to see.
 Think of it as an education process, which it is of course.

 22. Take your time

 I love slow travel and appreciate it more and more as I get older.
-If your kids are wee, they may be running everywhere but can’t go too far for too long.
+If you have young children, they may be running everywhere but can’t go too far for too long.
 If they’re older, they may have a tough time moving slowly, especially if they’re get up and go types, but there’s no harm in trying.
-I find guided tours in museums and downtowns can really help with this.
-Especially if food is involved.
-We’ve had amazing success with food tours of three hours plus with our teens, because they’re eating the entire time.
-Major win.

 23. Go road tripping